oabai/ocp-admin-tasks/create-openshift-objects/README.md

 # Use Case

-Given the list of 28 BU's, create an Ansible playbook to automate the provisioning of some default projects and groups, following the below mentioned criteria
+Given the list of 28 BU's (Business Units), create an Ansible playbook to automate the provisioning of some default projects and groups, following the below mentioned criteria

 For PROD